sam26git/tic-tac-toe/README.md

 ## :scream: Bugs to fix :poop:
 - Improve responsiveness of web design
     - Only works well at specific dimensions (table can get distorted at small widths or too large at wide widths)
+- Can't change name while the winning message is displayed or page reloads

 ## :sob: Lessons learnt